 Your EHC certificate must be certified by an OV (Official Veterinarian) and will include all vaccinations, micro-chip details, shippers details and include a statement of general health.
 The OV will be responsible for checking that your pet meets the correct health and identification requirements before you travel.

 The UK Government has a full list of OV’s who can assist in the process of obtaining an EHC in order to transport your pet to the USA.
 We firstly recommend you speak to your own VET for assistance, or you can check the Government website for a full list of registered and approved OV’s who can help you with the process of applying for an EHC and getting it certified for your pet to fly.

 The US laws listed here largely cover domestic pets such as dogs and cats.
 If you wish to import other animals to the US then you will need to carefully read their animal import guide on the APHIS website.

-Alternatively you could book your pet in yourself.
+Alternatively, you could book your pet in yourself.
 Most international flights such as British Airways will take pets (low-cost airlines don’t offer this service) and costs start from around £350 + extras.
-It is possible for small dogs and cats to be classed as check-in baggage and to travel in the cabin.
+It may be possible for small dogs and cats to be classed as check-in baggage and to travel in the cabin.
 KLM and Lufthansa both offer this service.

 Update.
 The UK is NOT on the list of high-risk countries and is not affected by the July 14th 2021 decision to suspend the entry of dogs into the United States from countries which are deemed have a high risk of rabies.
 You can visit the CDC website for more information here.